moonfolk/Multilevel-Wasserstein-Means/README.md

 ```

 Note: can only be used on fitted object.
 Unless truth provided before, provide either true label assignments or true model parameters (later is used for simulations).

 Returns:
-Wasserstein distance to truth if true model parameters are given;
+Wasserstein distance to truth if true model parameters are given
 AMI score if true label assignemtns are given